ckormanyos/wide-decimal/README.md

 Testing is a big issue.
 Generating a full test suite is in continued progress and tested efficient functionality on the PC and workstation is present.
-The code is delivered with an affiliated MSVC project that uses Boost.Test for various test cases.
+The code is delivered with an affiliated MSVC project that uses easy-to-understand subroutines called from `main()` that exercise various test cases.

 When working with even the most tiny microcontroller systems, various _heavy-wieght_ features such as I/O streaming,